MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 to start:
 /home/gilles/documents/celestia/install/bin/celestia-qt
-you can be faster and not retype all teh line with CTRL + R   and then celestia and then CTRL +R several times you can also navigate with arrow up
+you can be faster and not retype all the line with CTRL + R   and then celestia and then CTRL +R several times you can also navigate with arrow up

 interesting things to do: